LEI_white_bg.jpg

 3. to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit, and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

-Blue River Community Foundation is celebrating their 35th year serving Shelby County in 2023.
-Since the first scholarship was awarded from a BRCF administered scholarship fund in 1994, over $7.7 million dollars have been awarded to students pursuing post-secondary education credentials.
-In addition to providing these forms of educational resources in the community, BRCF strives to improve the quality of life for Shelby County residents through various community initiatives and grant opportunities (over $23.7 million awarded since 1994).
+Blue River Community Foundation has served Shelby County since 1988.
+Since the first scholarship was awarded from a BRCF administered scholarship fund in 1994, over $8.5 million dollars have been awarded to students pursuing post-secondary education credentials.
+In addition to providing these forms of educational resources in the community, BRCF strives to elevate the quality of life for Shelby County residents through various community initiatives and grant opportunities (over $30.6 million awarded since 1994).

 Lilly Endowment Inc. is an Indianapolis-based private foundation created in 1937 by J.K.
 Lilly Sr. and his sons Eli and J.K.
 Jr. through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 Although the gifts of stock remain a financial bedrock of the Endowment, it is a separate entity from the company, with a distinct governing board, staff and location.
 In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion.
 Although the Endowment funds programs throughout the United States, especially in the field of religion, it maintains a special commitment to its founders’ hometown, Indianapolis, and home state, Indiana.